 Lakshmi has been working as a small animal veterinarian in different small animal clinics since 2015 in Sydney, regional NSW and SA and in Melbourne since 2016.
 He is a keen veterinarian and is passionate about animals and their well being.
 He regularly undertakes further training and courses to keep up with the latest developments in the area of small animal medicine and surgery.

 Veterinarian (BVSc MSc)

 For nearly two decades Dr Noel and his team have been keeping your four legged friends healthy.
-We are pleased to welcome back Dr Noel to work by appointments on Saturdays.
+We are pleased to welcome back Dr Noel to work by appointments on case by case basis.